Compare any two graphics cards:

 Pixel Rate

-If using high levels of AA is important to you, then the GeForce GTS 450 is the winner, but only just. (explain)
+If using lots of anti-aliasing is important to you, then the GeForce GTS 450 is a better choice, not by a very large margin though. (explain)

 GeForce GTS 450 12528 Mpixels/sec